ksarkies/Remote-Power-Switch/gEDA-master-receiver/README.md

 This board has a dual purpose; serving as a receiver for the power switch and as an RF to serial converter.
 The board is designed to allow cutting to separate the microcontroller and the switch parts.
-Provision for a ribbon cable connection between the two is given so that different boards may be substituted.
+Provision for a ribbon cable connection between the two is given so that boards may be interchanged with different types.

 The switches are P-type MOSFETs with low speed BJT-resistor drivers for simplicity.
 The microcontroller is a low cost ATtiny2313 or pin compatible